Building Resiliency in Puerto Rico

 Empowered by Light began installing solar and battery storage systems on the island just two weeks after Hurricane Maria.
 It was clear Puerto Rico needed help building more resilient communities to better withstand powerful storms, especially given that extreme weather events are only expected to increase in strength and frequency due to climate change.

 To date, EBL has installed solar energy systems on 11 fire stations---the first three in partnership with Sunrun and our local partner, Aireko Energy Group, the second three with the support from the Kresge Foundation, Electric Planet, and Cypress Creek Renewables, and the last five with support from Electric Planet as well as hundreds of individuals.
-EBL has also installed a solar and energy storage system on a home for the elderly in Adjuntas.
+EBL has also installed a solar and energy storage system on a home for the elderly in Adjuntas, and on a home for abused children in Aguas Buenas.
 In addition to supporting the island's critical infrastructure, our projects demonstrate that restoring power to devastated areas with renewable energy technology can happen quickly and create better resilience for future extreme weather events.
 BUT we need your help.
 We want to install these technologies at ALL fire stations in Puerto Rico to help restore power to communities now, and help prepare them for a more resilient energy future.
 Your donations will help us achieve that goal.